This will be the most competitive college baseball has ever been. Will you be ready?

-PDP summer training will be done in a semi-private format.
-This means that athletes have access to the facility and coaches for five days per week during business hours (10am-6pm in the summer).
-Athletes can spend as much time as they would like in our facility.
+PDP winter training will be done in a semi-private format.
+This means that athletes have access to the facility and coaches for six days (Monday-Saturday) per week.
+Athletes will select time slots to attend daily and this offseason, college players will bee permitted into our Professional Player Sessions!

-What is YOUR plan this summer?
+What is YOUR plan this winter?
 If you want access to top-end coaches, technology, and software, schedule an evaluation below.

 $125 per week for the first four week.